What is the FAFSA

 Open date: The earliest you can file the FAFSA for the 2021-2022 academic year.

 States and colleges have their own FAFSA deadlines.
 Be sure to check the FAFSA deadline for each college you’re applying to.
 You can check your state's deadline on the federal student aid website.

 Financial aid tip

 File early to increase your chances of getting aid.
-Most families who filed the FAFSA for the 2020-21 academic year took advantage of the earlier submission window, completing the application in October, November, or December of 2019.
+According to our survey, most families who filed the FAFSA for the 2020-21 academic year took advantage of the earlier submission window, completing the application in October, November, or December of 2019.
 We recommend filing as close as possible to the FAFSA open date, which is October.

 Debunking financial aid myths